 SIGNIFICANT INCOME DOES NOT PREVENT A BANKRUPTCY FILING

 The bankruptcy laws changed in 2005 adding the “means test”.
 A lot of emphasis was put on forcing debtors to file Chapter 13 when their income exceeds their allowable expenses (permitting significant payments to unsecured creditors).
 Chapter 13 is almost always more expensive than Chapter 7, frequently takes 5 years to complete (as opposed to about 4 months for Chapter 7), and doesn’t look any better on a debtor’s credit history.
 The means test is complicated, for example, not all income is treated the same in the means test and timing of income may affect how much debtors must pay their creditors.
 Neither are all expenses treated the same, some expenses are allowed based on IRS collection standards, others depend on the debtor’s actual circumstances.
-An attorney with knowledge of the means test can assist debtors in getting a Chapter 7 approved or minimizing their payments to unsecured creditors in a Chapter 13.
+A bankruptcy attorney with knowledge of the means test can assist debtors in getting a Chapter 7 approved or minimizing their payments to unsecured creditors in a Chapter 13.

 Frequently people who are facing divorce, or who are recently divorced, have questions about their bankruptcy options.
 Bankruptcy prior to a divorce may simplify the divorce process by eliminating debts that would need to be allocated in the divorce.
 If you anticipate that you may need to file bankruptcy after the divorce it is not a bad idea to consult with a bankruptcy attorney during the divorce process.
 Property settlements, support/maintenance, and debt allocation can be structured to maximize the benefit to the debtor.